goharbor/harbor/tests/testcases/Group7-Replication/7-22-Replication-del-images.md

 # Test Steps:
 **NOTE:** In below test, Harbor instance should have at least one available endpoint.

-1. Login UI as admin user.
+1. Login source registry UI as admin user.
 2. Create a project and add an enabled replication rule.
 3. Push at least one image to created project, and wait until replication job done.
 4. Check the job log.
 5. Delete a pushed image in UI.
 6. Check the replication job.
+7. Check remote registry to see if image has been deleted.

 # Expeced Outcome:

 * In step3, the remote will see replicated project and images.
 * In step6, there will be a replication job and the deleted image will be deleted from remote too.
+* In step7, images on remote registry should be deleted.

 # Possible Problems:
 None